oney Mustard with Jalapeño Hummus.

 Lemon juice has an alkalizing effect on the body, which combats the high level of acidity that is common in most modern diets.
 Additionally, lemon juice helps to increase immunity, boost digestion, and to help keep blood sugar levels stable.

 An unprocessed, traditional hummus will likely use a good-quality sea salt to add flavor, as opposed to more processed “table salt” which is iodized.
 Sea salt, especially Himalayan sea salt, has numerous health benefits: it contains 60 trace minerals.
 It also helps to keep your fluid levels balanced and to keep you hydrated, and provides sodium levels that help to balance potassium intake.
-Himalayan sea salt also contains important electrolytes and enzymes that aid in nutrient absorption.
+Himalayan sea salt also contains important electrolytes and enzymes that aid in nutrient absorption (use in moderation!).

 Tahini is made of ground sesame seeds and is thought to be one of the oldest condiments in the world.
 Sesame seeds offer a wide range of important micronutrients and macronutrients too – everything from trace minerals to healthy fatty acids.
 According to recent studies, sesame seeds also have important beneficial properties, including antioxidant Vitamin E, that can help reduce risks associated with insulin resistance, heart disease and cancer.
 Aside from having a stellar ingredient list, science shows us that when the ingredients in hummus are combined, they offer even more health benefits.
 This has to do with the way that the fats, carbohydrates, and proteins found in hummus work together to give us even more of a feeling of satiety after eating it.
 Because of the fats found in hummus, nutrient absorption is also increased if you pair hummus with other nutritious whole-foods, like vegetables.